Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

   The second part of the room contains the attack of the monster.
 You should remove the monster's attack from your health.
 * If you are not dead (health <= 0), you've slain the monster, and you should print: "You slayed {monster}."
 * If you've died, print "You died!
 Killed by {monster}." and your quest is over.
-Print the best room you've manage to reach: "Best room: {room}" If you managed to go through all the rooms in the dungeon, print on the following three lines:
+Print the best room you've manage treach: "Best room: {room}" If you managed tgthrough all the rooms in the dungeon, print on the following three lines:

 "You've made it!"</br>
 "Bitcoins: {bitcoins}"</br>